 NEST-A Multi-center Randomized Trial of Laparotomy vs. Drainage as the Initial Surgical Therapy for Extremely Low Birth Weight (ELBW) Infants with Necrotizing Enterocolitis (NEC) or Isolated Intestinal Perforation (IP): Outcomes at 18-22 months Adjusted Age

 Outcomes at 18-22 months Adjusted Age This study will assess, whether the initial surgical treatment of ELBW infants who have NEC or IP should be a laparotomy or percutaneous drain.

-Hydrocortisone for Extubation (A Randomized Controlled Trial of the Effect of Hydrocortisone on Survival without Bronchopulmonary Dysplasia and on Neurodevelopmental Outcomes at 22-26 Months of Age in Intubated Infants Less than 30 Weeks Gestational Age)
+Hydrocortisone BPD (A Randomized Controlled Trial of the Effect of Hydrocortisone on Survival without Bronchopulmonary Dysplasia and on Neurodevelopmental Outcomes at 22-26 Months of Age in Intubated Infants Less than 30 Weeks Gestational Age)